by Roger Herman, Founder

 From the outset, the concept was to have relatively few members do all the organizing and heavy lifting for the reunion planning and also take care of the T-shirts, hats, coffee mugs, etc. I wanted the majority of attendees to be able to just show up and have a good time.
 Although I didn’t give it much thought then, I believe that one of the main reasons for the success of this whole reunion idea was that we were giving ourselves the welcome home that we never got upon our return.
 In D.C. we had a former Vietnam POW speak to us one night.
 A couple of bagpipers showed up and played for us.
 We went to the Evening Parade at 8th and I and were introduced as a group to the rest of the civilian crowd in attendance.
 We were also invited over to the Commandant's reception afterwards.
 Things were going way too smoothly.
 And that could mean only one thing… “Murphy" was waiting in the wings.

 You see there was this one little event that occurred at the hotel.
 Someone (actually a number of us) decided it would really be a neat idea to do CarQuals on the dining room tables after dinner.
 What could possibly go wrong?
 So we rearranged the tables and soaped them down.
-Now with the landing pattern established, it was “Roger Ball," some “OK 3 Wires," a number of ramp strikes, plus a few go-arounds… and we kept on coming.
+Now with the landing pattern established, it was “Roger Ball," some “Okay 3 Wires," a number of ramp strikes, plus a few go-arounds… and we kept on coming.
 To the untrained civilian eye, these carrier approaches were probably mistaken for Kamikaze attacks by the dining room waitresses and busboys.
 I departed the pattern around midnight and headed back to my room feeling good about all the fun everyone was having.
 Others stayed and continued to “Hit the Boat" into the wee hours of the morning.
 And then the phone call came.
 Hotel management contacted me in my room at 0300 to inform me that a group of helo pilots had extended their CarQuals into our upstairs lounge area.
 They had broken a $2,500 glass table in the process, and I was personally on the hook for it.
 So the next night I explained to the group prior to dinner what had occurred.
 I was sweatin’ bullets.
 And I wasn’t above begging.
 So, in desperation we passed the hat.
 Not only did we collect enough to pay off the hotel folks, but were able to put some extra MPC in the kitty for the next reunion.
 Whew!
+The way these guys didn't hesitate to bail us (me) out, told me everything I really already knew.
+This was a very special group of Vietnam Combat Marines.
+Together Then, Together Again.
 To quote “Buz” Shantry aka “The Chaplain’s Assistant”… Life Is All About Dancing On The Edge.

 Many more would show up at the next reunion.
 And as always, front and center, was keeping the fun in this gaggle.
 But we had to quit breaking stuff.
 So, with the “D.C.
 Follies" now at our six, I figured it was time to adopt a mascot for the organization.
 I’d seen a sign in the pilot crew lounge at the airline I was flying for.
 It said the following…